curatorial

 Exhibitions are collaborative endeavours.
 Content experts, interpretive planners, writers, editors, designers, photographers, and installation crew work together in the fulfillment of a museum's mission.
 In my early curatorial work and writing, I employed a traditional art historical lens: formal innovation in the artwork of a single artist.

-In TEAPOTS, however, a social justice lens reframes artworks/items through meaningful contemporary issues.
-From Big Idea to selection of genre for public facing texts, an exhibition answers the viewer's question, "so what?" with ideas and information relevant to their personal experiences. |
+In my current curatorial work, a social justice lens reframes artworks/items through meaningful contemporary issues.
+From Big Idea to selection of genre for public facing texts, an exhibition answers the viewer's question, "so what?" with ideas and information relevant to their personal experiences.
+I have curated both in person and virtual exhibitions.
+For grass roots, community based initiatives, digital exhibitions and archives offer a means of reaching a wide audience at a low cost.
+The online museum experience -- whether a representation of a physical exhibition or a born-digital artwork -- is part of an institution's overall media strategy. |